 - Fish and seafood.
 These are excellent sources of protein and omega 3 fatty acids.
 Look for the wild variety and avoid farmed fish.

 - Dairy products.
 Go for the high-fat dairy products as the low-fat dairy options often have added sugar.

 - Alcohol.
 Contains too many carbs and sugars.

 - Added sugars.
 Limit the intake of added sugars.

 - Fruit.
 Eating a little fruit is okay but consuming too much fruit adds sugar to your diet.

 - Starch.
 Avoid starchy foods such as rice, wheat, white bread, and potatoes.

 Is Keto Good For Women Over 50?

-A ketogenic diet when properly taken has been shown to have many health benefits alongside aiding in weight so.
-Given its many benefits, a keto diet is good for women over 50.
+A ketogenic diet when properly taken is believed to have many health benefits alongside aiding in weight so.
+Given its many potential benefits, a keto diet may be a good weight loss strategy for women over 50.

 However, it may have some side effects.
 Once you begin on a keto diet, you may experience a keto flu that is sometimes referred to as carb flu.
 It is usually a short-term response to drastic dietary changes.